7 industries 7 Chatbots – a look at global applications

 Tourism and transportation

-Traveling involves many choices related to the location, lodging, convenient dates or relevant attractions once arrived.
+Travelling involves many choices related to the location, lodging, convenient dates or relevant attractions once arrived.
 Websites have lessened the need for consultants to provide information, but only Virtual Advisors will fuel the next fundamental boon in customer service.
 Chatbots will prove themselves as Travel Advisors when planning a trip or during the trip.
 They will facilitate the work of transport companies by, for example, helping to find a route or buying/ exchanging tickets, or communicating with travel and rental agencies.
 They can even quickly present a location or hotel proposal depending on the needs and preferences of the user.
 Importantly, Chatbots are more and more often integrated with the IT systems of travel agencies, allowing for more specific information about the offer to be relayed to consultants.

-Telecommunications are often associated with lackluster customer service and a helpline that can’t be reached.
+Telecommunications are often associated with lacklustre customer service and a helpline that can’t be reached.
 AI technologies promise to automate answers to repetitive questions and common problems.
 In telecommunications, Chatbots can instantly reset forgotten passwords, provide instant service when choosing a new phone or changing telephone, television and internet packages.
-Virtual Advisors will walk the client (both individual and business) through the selection process depending their preferences.
+Virtual Advisors will walk the client (both individual and business) through the selection process depending on their preferences.
 Be advised: Due to the high volume of questions about account balances or service contents, integration with customer accounts when planning to launch a Chatbot is crucial.
 This will allow customers to check their balance, extend contracts or enable/disable additional services.

 - nc +, implementing InteliWISE (Poland)